David Ahern: Style

-Discography
+Compositions

 Ahern composed pieces for orchestras, chamber ensembles, small groups, soloists and film scores.
 He is known for experimenting with non-musical instruments and objects to create eccentric the eccentric melodies found in his compositions.
 Ahern is known to have submitted a list of compositions to the Australian Music Centre of works that were composed in 1969, but were either lost or withdrawn.
 There are no known scores for Arabesque for 48 Strings, Chameleon, The call of the birds unwoke me, Question of time (1985), nor Rainbow meditations (1985).